Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. The sixth script: to list thr user and group ID in numbers
 	- ls -la -n: thisi is used to list the content of a directory with the user and group ID in numbers

+7. The seventh script: to make a new directory in tmp
+	- mkdir /tmp/my_first_directory: this is used to make a new directory in tmp.